9 financial problems after a natural disaster—and what you can do about them

 - If you’re having trouble paying your mortgage, act quickly.
-Contact your mortgage servicer and a HUD-approved housing counselor to explain your situation and ask for help.
+Contact your mortgage servicer and a a counselor within a HUD-approved housing counseling agency to explain your situation and ask for help.

 - Review your income and savings and determine how much money you have available to pay bills and creditors.